Nike Teams Up With One of Streetwear’s Most Influential Communities for New Sneakers

 100 percent of proceeds from the The Basement x Nike Dunk Low BSMNT will benefit the Youth Futures organization, a mentorship program for LondonYouth Futures organizationYouth Futures organization.

-This collaboration is set to drop Saturday exclusively in London at a The Basement pop-up event.
+This collaboration is set to drop Saturday exclusively in London at a Basement pop-up event.
 An exact address will be announced Saturday morning via The Basement’s social media.

 Want more?